mariomuja/interface-configurator/README.md

 ## 📊 Complete Dataflow Diagram

-The following diagram illustrates the complete end-to-end dataflow through the system, showing how data moves from source systems through the MessageBox to destination systems:
+The following diagram illustrates the complete end-to-end dataflow through the system, showing how data moves from source systems through **Azure Service Bus** to destination systems, with **dynamic Container Apps** for each adapter instance:

 ```
 ┌─────────────────────────────────────────────────────────────────────────────────────┐
 │                          COMPLETE SYSTEM DATAFLOW                                    │
+│                    (Service Bus + Dynamic Container Apps)                          │
 └─────────────────────────────────────────────────────────────────────────────────────┘

 ┌──────────────────┐         ┌──────────────────┐         ┌──────────────────┐